How to find the best quality packaging boxes?

 Step-by-Step Selection Guide

 I use a four-question filter whenever I start a new project.
-Question one, “How heavy is the packed product?”
-Anything above 10 kg pushes me to at least double-wall.
+Question one, “How heavy is the packed product10?”
+Anything above 10 kg pushes me to at least double-wall11.
 Question two, “Will it travel by sea, air, or ground?”
 Ocean voyages mean high humidity and compression; triple-wall often wins.
 Question three, “Is the box part of the retail display?”
 If yes, print quality and die-cut accuracy rise in priority.
 Question four, “Does the supplier show me recent test reports?”
-No report, no order.
+No report, no order.\

 To keep everything clear, I built a small matrix that new staff can fill in ten minutes: